carlos-molina/contraval/README.md

 with formal validation of smart contracts.
 We start with and abtract model that we model check and test systematically to uncover and remove faults.
+We stress that the programmer is likely to produce an unreliable executable smart contract out of a realiable abstract model.
+We introduce testing to uncover and remove potential faults.
-Central to the figure is the contraval tools that we use in both, the model checking and testing stages.
+Central to the figure is the contraval tools that we use at both, the model checking and testing stages.
 Details of the contraval tool are explained next.